urbizandrea/Perishable_Goods_Management_Analysis/README.md

 The dataset, sourced from Kaggle, covers transactions from 2023 to 2024 across 20 stores located in 5 regions of the United States.
 It includes information on 10 product categories, inventory movements, logistics scores, profits, and costs.
 (Dataset link: https://www.kaggle.com/datasets/likithagedipudi/perishable-goods-management).

 ## Methodology
+### Python (Google Colab)
-1. Python - Data cleaning and transformation
+   Data cleaning and transformation - Removed duplicates, standardized data format, handled missing values, and data validation for data accuracy.
-2. Excel - Consistency checks
+### Excel
+   Consistency checks - Reviewed the dataset to ensure its completeness and validity.
-3. Power BI - Data visualization and storytelling
+### Power BI
+   Data visualization and storytelling - Ensured the inclusion of key data points, utilized data visualization to enhance understanding, and reviewed the coherence of the graphs to create a clear and smoothly flowing data narrative.

 ## Key Analysis & Visualization
 ![1st Project_page-0002](https://github.com/user-attachments/assets/cbc956b5-a0d6-4d25-b8cb-6a62350e2158)